AdobeDocs/campaign-web.en/help/v8/rn/e-release-notes.md

 ### Improvements {#improvements-24-7}

-* **Folders management** - You can now manage permissions and restrictions on folders.
+**Folders management** - You can now manage permissions and restrictions on folders.

+### New features in Limited Availability {#acs-24-4}

+>[!AVAILABILITY]
+>
+>The following capabilities are in Limited Availability (LA).
+They are restricted to customers migrating **from Adobe Campaign Standard to Adobe Campaign v8**, and cannot be deployed on any other environment.
+>
+>Refer to the following documentation pages: [Campaign Standard transition to Campaign v8](../rn/acs-migration.md) and [Features for Campaign Standard users](https://experienceleague.adobe.com/docs/experience-cloud/campaign/campaign-standard-migration-home.html).

+#### Content Fragments {#LA-24-7}

+A fragment is a prebuilt reusable component that can be referenced in multiple contents across Adobe Campaign for an improved and accelerated design process.

+* You can now author, use, and manage **expression fragments** to quickly build personalized content.

+* You can now author, use, and save **visual fragments** to quickly assemble your emails and content templates.
+[Learn more](../email/fragments.md)